 There seems to be a lot of lawsuits and negative reaction to Young Living.
 In 2017 the company sued its competitor doTerra and lost.
 They had to pay $1.8 million in legal fees, etc. Then in 2017, the company was fined 3/4 of a million dollars for Lacey Act and Endangered Species Act violations.

-In 2014, the FDA warned the company over the promotion that their essential oils were drugs that cured diseases and 2015 saw a complaint about lead content in their products.
+In 2014, the FDA warned the company over the promotion that their essential oils were drugs that cured diseases, and in 2015 saw a complaint about lead content in their products.

 That is not all.
 Last year one of their Texas sales reps sued the company over the impossibility to make a living selling the products and for the cult-like atmosphere that permeates the company.

-Then there are negative reviews which the company, like other MLM corporations does fight with all of their might using legal intimidation methods.
-Some of the complaints involve the lack of professional behaviour and honesty on the part of the sales reps.
+Then there are negative reviews which the company, like other MLM corporations does fight with all of its might using legal intimidation methods.
+Some of the complaints involve the lack of professional behavior and honesty on the part of the sales reps.

-The company overseas their product from the farms all the way up to when the bottles are shipped out to its customers and sales reps.
+The company oversees its product from the farms all the way up to when the bottles are shipped out to its customers and sales reps.
 They do carry an A BBB rating which only means that they take care of the complaints filed against them through the BBB.

 If the definition of legitimacy rested on how a company treated its employees then almost all companies would not qualify as being legitimate.
 It is a given that Young living needs to handle the sales rep side of the business a lot better.
 As charges of theft of downlines and bonuses have rung out from many of those sales reps.

-In all fairness to the company, it is still legitimate even though there may be a lot of unethical behaviour going on behind the scenes.
+In all fairness to the company, it is still legitimate even though there may be a lot of unethical behavior going on behind the scenes.